CryptisMidnight/DarkEclipse0/README.md

-# DarkEclipse0
+# GoSh Night
-custom theme for Vencord
+Custom theme for ArmCord, but should work with betterDiscord, Vencord, and others.